Student Life in Germany

 No Language Barrier

-Professors and staff will speak English, and they will have advanced competence, whether you apply to a German or English-taught degree.
+Professors and staff will speak English, and they will have advanced competence, whether you apply for a German or English-taught degree.
 There is no clear answer when it comes to the English proficiency of Germans in general.
 Most individuals in big cities like Berlin, Munich, or Cologne speak excellent English, so you should have no trouble keeping up with your social activities.

 Low-Cost Transport Facilities